abdo20050/BlackFingersTeam/README.md

 We used the laser cutter to make one of the important pieces of the robot and we put it under the robot to hold the tires ( We will put a pdf for the piece in our profile ).
 ### 10- the switches
 there are two switches in the robot one to turn the robot on and off, and the other one is to let the robot start the game.
-### Now let us explain to you the strategy for our robot in the game play:
- As the game starts the robot start using the ultrasonicthe besides the wall ( if it is the right of left ultrasonic ) to track the wall with no friction with the wall.
-So he moves away to the right or left side the ultrasonic reads that the robot is getting away from the wall so the ultrasonic sends an order to the Arduino to get closer to the wall.
-Briefly the three Ultrasonics in the front of the robot should keep the robot steady and keep the robot in the middle.
-When the robot sees the blue line the huskylens will send an order to the Arduino to go forward and then turn 90° digree to the left and then go back for a second and complete the loop repeating this method and if the robot faced a green pillar the huskylens will also send an order to the Arduino to complete it way on the left side of the pillar.
-And the robot faced a red pillar the robot will complete it way on the right side of the pillar also using the huskylens.
-Like that the robot will complete it three rounds reading all the blue lines three times and then stop where he started.